cracked-machine/Tiny4xPoweredStereoMixer/README.md

 ### Soft Start

 Since the IC doesn't contain a soft-start feature, required additional circuitry is shown in the image above.
 Without the soft-start, the in-rush current will significantly exceed the current consumption specification.
 In fact, it tripped the lab power supply current protection; I thought the board had a short.
 I had to adjust the current protection to to more than 1 Amp to allow the circuit to power up correctly!
 Not great if you're trying to prevent lab accidents.
 Adding the soft-start circuitry meant that the board powered up peaking at 60mA...which is a massive drop and far mroe acceptable.
 Below is a screenshot of the scope capture.
-Negative power rail from the [LM2611](https://www.ti.com/lit/ds/symlink/lm2611.pdf) is Yellow, test signal input is Blue.
+Negative power rail from the [LM2611](https://www.ti.com/lit/ds/symlink/lm2611.pdf) is Yellow, output signal is shown in Blue.

+Notice also the large voltage spike on the output signal when the board is powered up.
+Not sure which is the best solution here: Maybe caps on the output path, maybe delayed opamp start or maybe just turn the board on __before__ any down stream amplifiers.

 ![](doc/design/soft-start-scope-capture.jpg)